amitpdev/react-native-google-places-textinput/README.md

 yarn add react-native-google-places-textinput
 ```

-> **Note:** This package works seamlessly with both Expo and non-Expo React Native projects with no additional configuration required.
+> **Note:** This package is written in TypeScript and works seamlessly with both Expo and non-Expo React Native projects with no additional configuration required.

 ## Prerequisites